PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 And now if you click play, edit some voxels, then stop the game, then play agin the changes should still be there!
 WHOOP WHOOP!

+# Mulithreading everything!
+(In the chunk code)
+Don't worry I am working on writing this!
+You can download the working project for this here

 NOTE: If your reading this I am still writing this lecture
 NOTE: To see current changes for what will come in the course you can view this repo https://github.com/PaperPrototype/VoxelSystem (Although I often forget to push my changes to that repo)